-Burning wood in either a fireplace or a stove should only be enjoyed on days not designated as a No Burn Day.
+The burning of wood either in a fireplace or a stove can be relaxing and enjoyable on a cold winter night, but should only be enjoyed on days not designated as a No Burn Day.
 No Burn Days are designated by the Maricopa County Air Quality Department and are dependent on the level of pollution in the air.
 They are typically issued when a High Pollution Advisory is in effect.
-Mandatory No Burn Day restrictions prohibit the use of all fireplace, woodstove and outdoor burning devices.
-These include chimineas, outdoor fire pits, and similar outdoor fires.
+Mandatory No Burn Day restrictions prohibit all fireplace, woodstove and outdoor burning devices, such as chimineas, outdoor fire pits, and similar outdoor fires.
 This ban applies to manufactured logs as well as wood.
 For more information, please follow this link to the County’s P-26 — Residential Woodburning Restriction Ordinance.

 Dust Control at a Construction Site

-The Maricopa County Air Quality Department created a dust reduction guide to help construction develop plans to help them reduce dust pollution.
-The county monitors construction sites to ensure they are complying with the outlined requirements.
+The Maricopa County Air Quality Department has created a dust abatement guide to assist construction teams in developing plans that will help them mitigate dust pollution, as the county actively enforces and monitors construction sites to ensure they are complying with the outlined requirements.
 For your reference, the guide is available at this link.